Emily-Nilsen/sjelesorgiasker/README.md

 # Sjelesorg i Asker

 Sjelesorg i Asker is a landing page for Asker Church's spiritual care project built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
-The site includes articles, a list of spiritual care staff members, an online contact form, and additional contact information.
+The site includes an FAQ section, a list of spiritual care staff members, various arrangements, an online contact form, and individual profile pages.

 Here is a link to the [Sjelesorg i Asker](https://sjelesorgiasker.no) website.